 Book Appointment With

-• Obstructive Azoospermia: Caused by blockages in the reproductive tract.
+• Obstructive Type: Caused by blockages in the reproductive pathway.

 Hyderabad’s Most Trusted &